Assisted Living in Houston, TX

-How much does assisted living cost in Texas?
+How much does assisted living cost in Houston?

 The average price of assisted living care in Texas is $3,795 per month based on the annual questionnaire done by Genworth annually.
 Genworth has been assessing elder care communities in the United States annually for 15 years.

-What forms of care are usually common in an assisted living facility?
+What type of care is common in an assisted living facility in Houston?

 As defined by the state, assisted living communities must provide specific care services for their occupants to remain licensed.
 Although assisted living facilities differ by state, you should expect these services to be made available for residents:

 - Distribution of Medication

 Are assisted living expenses tax deductible in Houston?